aniass/ETL-python-SQLite/README.md

 ### Technologies
 Project is created with:
-- Python 3.6
+- SQL, Python 3.6,
-- libraries: SQLite, pandas.
+- libraries: SQLite3, pandas.

 **Running the app:**